 Occasionally, massive trauma can cause inflammation and muscular damage that might actually reshape the spine temporarily.
 Results can include changes in lordosis, kyphosis and even scoliotic changes that may misalign the spinal canal and influence nerve functionality.

-Secondary Spinal Stenosis from Car Accident
+Secondary Spinal Stenosis from MVA

 The long-term effects of trauma on the body are still controversial, but most doctors agree that serious crashes can produce permanent consequences on form and function of the spine.
 Some of the changes may contribute to premature and/or more substantial spinal stenosis than would otherwise be expected to occur in a given individual.